Thouinidium

 Thouinidium is a genus of flowering plants belonging to the family Sapindaceae.

+Distribution and habitat

-Its native range is from Mexico to Central America (within the countries of Belize, Costa Rica, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras and Nicaragua).
+The native range of species in the genus is from Mexico to Central America, as well as in the Caribbean in Cuba and Hispaniola (the Dominican Republic and Haiti).

+Taxonomy

 The genus name of Thouinidium is in honour of André Thouin (1747–1824), a French botanist.
+The species were originally thought to be a part of Thouinia, a related genus with the same etymology.

 It was first described and published in Sitzungsber.
 Math.-Phys.
 Cl.
 Königl.
 Bayer.
 Akad.
 Wiss.
 München Vol.8 on page 267 in 1878.